 If the delay is due to the speaker’s playback speed, you can try changing the playback speed in the speaker’s settings.
-Finally, if the delay is due to the speaker’s processing time, you can try disabling any sound processing features in the speaker’s settings.
+Finally, if the delay is due to the speaker’s processing time, you can disable any sound processing features in the speaker’s settings.

 Why Is My Streaming Video And Audio Out Of Sync?

-One of the most frustrating things that can happen when you’re trying to enjoy a streaming video or audio experience is when the audio and video become out of sync.
-It can be challenging to determine why this is happening, but there are a few potential causes you can explore to get your audio and video back in sync.
+One of the most frustrating things that can happen when trying to enjoy a streaming video or audio experience is when the audio and video become out of sync.
+Determining why this is happening can be challenging, but you can explore a few potential causes to get your audio and video back in sync.

 One potential reason for audio/video sync issues is a problem with the streaming service itself.
-If you’re using a service like Netflix, Hulu, or Amazon Prime Video, contact their customer support team to see if they are aware of any audio/video sync issues that may be affecting your account.
+If you’re using a service like Netflix, Hulu, or Amazon Prime Video, contact their customer support team to see if they know of any audio/video sync issues affecting your account.

 Another potential reason for audio/video sync issues is a problem with your internet connection.
 If you’re not getting a strong and stable internet connection, that can cause all sorts of streaming problems, including audio and video that are out of sync.

-Finally, if you’re using a media player like VLC or Plex to play your streaming content, make sure you’re using the latest software version.
+Finally, if you’re using a media player like VLC or Plex to play your streaming content, ensure you’re using the latest software version.
 Outdated media players can sometimes have difficulty playing streaming content correctly, leading to audio and video that are out of sync.

 Do All TVs Have Input Lag?